vertica/vertica-python/README.md

 connection = vertica_python.connect(**conn_info)
 ```

 You can pass an `ssl.SSLContext` to `ssl` to customize the SSL connection options.
-For example,
+Server mode TLS examples:

 ```python
 import vertica_python